roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 I feel like we had this talk when we went to Underground.
-Unless I am mistaken, it was when Lydia went senseless​.
+Unless I am mistaken, it was when Lydia went senseless.
 For Hinagiku did not dream of Nagisa at that time, she had forgotten about whisky.

 "Here?
 I am asking."